Tasting Menu

 Blackcurrant lollipop

-After so much of the savoury, it’s time for a quick palette cleanser.
+After so much of the savoury, it’s time for a quick palate cleanser.
 Rethinking the sorbets traditionally used as a mid-menu refresh on tasting menus, Pastry Chef Alessandra developed a blackcurrant lollipop.

 “It’s a lightly frozen blackcurrant curd encased in cocoa butter so you get a bit of crunch without adding any flavour or texture,” she explains.
 “Then we dip it in meringue to make it refreshing and a little icy.”